arezooamiri/product-list-with-card-/README.md

-Product list with cart is to build out this product list project that includes a functional cart and get it looking as close to the design as possible.. build a Product List Card UI using JavaScript, HTML, and CSS.
+Product-list-with-cart is forntmentor challenge to build out this product list project that includes a functional cart and get it looking as close to the design as possible.. build a Product List Card UI using JavaScript, HTML, and CSS.
 The goal is to create a visually appealing and interactive product display that showcases product details efficiently.

 Dynamic Product Display: Render multiple products dynamically.